rottenroddan/rottenroddan/README.md

 - CUDA

 # Currently Learning
-As of August 2021, I am going to start working on the [Propulsion](https://github.com/rottenroddan/Propulsion) project soon.
+As of August 2021, I am going to start working on the [Propulsion](https://github.com/rottenroddan/Propulsion) project again.
 It is a project that I started with learning how to use CUDA in c++, but since then has evolved into a numerical library.
 It mainly handles dynamically creating Matrices/Tensors and performing various numerical operations on these objects using CUDA or your cpu.
 Other than that, I have been dabbling with AngularJS and NodeJS.